 - 2. In the upper-left corner of the Printers and Faxes page, click Add a Printer. - 3.
-When the Welcome to the Add Printer Wizard launches, click Next. - 4.
+When the Add Printer Wizard launches, click Next. - 4.
 On the Local or Network Printer page, click the Local Printer Attached to This Computer radio button and check the Automatically Detect and Install My Plug and Play Printer check box. - 5.
 Click Next. - 6.
-Under Select a Printer Port, use the drop-down menu to select USB.
+Under Select a Printer Port, use the drop-down list to select USB.

-If you are using a standard printer cable, select LPT1: [Recommended printer port].
+If you are using an older standard printer cable, select LPT1: [Recommended Printer Port].

-7. Click Next.
+- 7. Click Next. - 8.
+On the Install Printer Software page, in the Manufacturer window, scroll down and select the manufacturer of the printer (HP, Brother, etc.).

-- 8. On the Install Printer Software page, in the Manufacturer window, scroll down and select the manufacturer of the printer (HP, Brother, etc.). - 9.
-In the Printers window, scroll down and select the specific model of printer you have.
+9. In the Printers window, scroll down and select the specific model of printer you have.